 Swatching!
 A skill every knitter needs.
-To make a gauge swatch an essential step in the process of knitting a garment or doing a project you’ve never done before.
+A gauge swatch is an essential step in the process of knitting a garment or doing a project you’ve never done before.

 Table Of Contents